 swaying, she focused her thoughts to bar the creeping disorder that was flooding her hips.

-acoustic device that forces air or steam against an edge or into a cavity and so produces a loud shrill sound
+acoustic device that produces a loud shrill sound

 The ribbon- tying was followed by other activity, and when Ajax came that evening, bringing her a reed

 whistle he had carved that morning, not only was the green ribbon still in her hair, but the bathroom was gleaming, the bed was made, and the table was set for two.

 a legal document giving official permission to do something